Stanley High School

 - How accessible is the setting/school/college enviroment?

 Please see above

-- How will the seting/school/college prepare and support my child/young person to join the setting/school/college or the next stage of education and life
+- How will the setting/school/college prepare and support my child/young person to join the setting/school/college or the next stage of education and life?

 Stanley High School has well established links with post-16 providers both locally and further afield.
 We invite these providers into school to talk with Year 11 and Year 10 students (where appropriate) and explain what is on offer at their establishments and their ethos and day to day practice.

 Stanley High School also takes time to visit as many of these key learning centres as possible and provide pupils with an opportunity to see them in action and take part in taster sessions for their relevant courses.

 Our SENCo and Information and Guidance lead attends local college updates when introducing new courses and can advise on post-16 courses and establishments for individuals who experience learning or social difficulties.
 Again, discussions of this nature will take place as part of the review process for any pupil on SEN Support or for whom it may be otherwise appropriate.

 The SEN department works closely with post-16 providers to transfer any SEN or other relevant information before the pupils arrive at their college of choice.